learn2therm/PairProphet/README.md

-# ValidProt
+# FAFSA (Function annotated from sequence alignment)

 # Background

 The following repository is for the project code associated with the two courses: Data Science Methods for Clean Energy Research (ChemE 545) and Software Engineering for Molecular Data Scientists (ChemE 546) at UW.

-ValidProt is a project developed by Humood Alanzi, Ryan Francis, Amin Mosallenejad, Logan Roberts, and Chau Vuong.
+FAFSA is a project developed by Humood Alanzi, Ryan Francis, Amin Mosallenejad, Logan Roberts, and Chau Vuong.

 Purpose: This package is developed to validate functionality between a pair of protein sequences.